-The AIMCH Digital Business System, suitable for large and small Offsite Manufacturing Businesses, was developed by the AIMCH partners, Stewart Milne Group, Forster Roofing, and the Manufacturing Technology Centre.
+The AIMCH Digital Business System, suitable for large and small offsite manufacturing businesses, was developed by AIMCH partners Stewart Milne Group, Forster Group and the Manufacturing Technology Centre (MTC).
 The key objectives were:

 To increase business efficiencies by eliminating multiple manual administration tasks through the development of a Digital Business System.

 To reduce the level of on-premise hardware, thereby decreasing system downtime and improving system performance.

 To improve customer service and provide closer integrations for both clients and supply chain.